 A person requesting an Advisory Opinion may withdraw such a request at any time.
-Such a withdrawal, however, in no way affects the Board's power to continue its own inquiry into the activities in question.
+Such a withdrawal, however, in no way affects the Board's power to continue its own inquiry into the activities in question or issue an advisory opinion if it deems that Board guidance on the issue may be useful to individuals governed by the Ethics Ordinance.